Italian police arrest three people over cable car disaster

 Police in northern Italy have arrested three people over the cable car disaster that killed 14 people at the weekend.

-It came as an investigation showed a clamp placed on the brake as a patchwork repair effort prevented the brake from engaging after a cable snapped.
+It came as an investigation showed a clamp installed on the brake as a patchwork repair effort prevented the brake from engaging after a cable snapped.

 Italian prosecutors have opened an investigation into suspected involuntary manslaughter and negligence.